nascimento-felipe/hangman-game/README.md

 - Helpful Info: if you want to end the game without playing until the next word, just input the '#' character.

+## How to use

+First of all, you need the .Net 6.0 Runtime installed.
+You can download and install it in the [.Net website](https://dotnet.microsoft.com/en-us/).

+Once you have the runtime installed, just clone the repository and navigate to the "/hangman_game" folder, then run the "dotnet run" command.

 ## Game images

 ![game welcome screen](public/hangman_game_welcome.png)